Diffusion Processes on Implicit Manifolds: Related Works

 \section{Related Works}

+\paragraph{Langevin sampling on manifolds} Stochastic dynamics on Riemannian manifolds are an important tool in geometric sampling \citep{girolami2011riemann, patterson2013stochastic}, providing a foundation for algorithms such as Riemannian Langevin Markov Chain Monte Carlo \citep{cheng2022RiemannianMCMC, cheng2022theory} and Langevin diffusion-based sampling on manifolds \citep{bharath2025sampling}.
+This perspective is distinct from Riemannian optimization \citep{absil2008optimization, boumal2023intromanifolds}, as the goal is to construct a stochastic process whose invariant law is the target distribution, not to follow a deterministic trajectory.
+These methods are commonly discretized using geometric Euler-type schemes, also known as geodesic random walks, in which tangent-space increments are mapped back to the manifold via the exponential map $\exp_x$ or a retraction \citep{jorgensen1975central, bharath2025sampling}.
+They therefore require access to Riemannian gradients and manifold-specific geometric primitives.
+In contrast, we aim to construct such stochastic dynamics on implicit manifolds without assuming access to such primitives.

-\paragraph{Manifold Learning} Existing methods in the implicit manifold setting typically attempt to first recover the manifold structure, before approximating the dynamics.
-One approach consists in learning a latent representation \citep{alberti2024manifold, niu2023intrinsic} before simulating Brownian motion on the latent coordinates.
-The use of Diffusion Maps (DMs) \citep{coifman2006diffusion} provides a principled graph-to-manifold limit, which enables latent estimation \citep{giovanis2025generative}, or estimation of diffusion generators \citep{li2023diffusion} for Langevin sampling.
-Such use of DMs allows for correct sampling of marginals, but not of the entire path.
+\paragraph{Manifold learning} Existing methods in the implicit manifold setting typically attempt to first recover the manifold structure, before approximating the dynamics.
+One approach involves learning a latent representation \citep{alberti2024manifold, niu2023intrinsic} before simulating Brownian motion on the latent coordinates.
+The use of Diffusion Maps \citep{coifman2006diffusion} provides a principled limit from random walks on graphs to manifold diffusions, enabling latent representations of diffusions \citep{giovanis2025generative}, or estimation of diffusion generators \citep{li2023diffusion} for Langevin sampling.

-\paragraph{Diffusion Geometry} A more recent line of work in diffusion geometry \citep{jones2024diffusiongeometry, jones2026computing} involves recovering the implicit manifold's "Riemannian" geometry \citep{bakry2013analysis} in the ambient Euclidean space, which inspired manifold-aware generative modeling methods using the carré-du-champ in flow matching \citep{bamberger2025carreduchampflow, bamberger2026riemannian}.
-This method is closer in spirit to IMDs, as geometry emerges from the computed operators.
+\paragraph{Diffusion geometry} A recent line of work in data-driven geometry \citep{jones2024diffusiongeometry, jones2026computing} recovers the implicit manifold's Riemannian geometry from diffusion operators \citep{bakry2013analysis} in the ambient Euclidean space.
+The possibility to compute the carré-du-champ (CDC) using Diffusion Maps inspired manifold-aware generative modeling methods using the CDC in flow matching \citep{bamberger2025carreduchampflow, bamberger2026riemannian}.
+This method, like IMDs, relies on the computation of the CDC operator to construct the data manifold's geometry.